HISmercytech/alx-system_engineering-devops/README.md

-This repo contain 0x00. shell basic project
+This repository contain solutions to shell task